KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** JCarter426

-**Description:** When you reach the planet Korriban, you'll find an academy for Force-users there.
-All the students are nonsensically dressed up in officer's outfits and not proper robes, though!
-Thankfully, this mod fixes that.
+**Description:** Find it strange that all Sith at the Korriban academy are apparently officers and not Dark Jedi?
+This mod reskins all the Jedi in the Academy to wear proper robes, as well as fixing several other appearance issues on Korriban.

 **Category & Tier:** Appearance Change & Bugfix / 2 - Recommended